Chanty

 Filler words are very common and difficult to eradicate.
 They spoil oral speech and sometimes, instead of delving into the essence, you focus on “like”, “well”, “so”, and “believe me”.

-Finally, you even begin to perceive them as literary words that are inherent in the speech of an educated person.
-Actually, it’s a pity that an interlocutor will associate you with remembering these extra words.
+Eventually, you begin to perceive them as literary works inherent in the language of an educated person.
+In fact, it is unfortunate that your interlocutor will associate you with memorising these superfluous words.

 Filler words live in spontaneous speech not as separate units, but as “substitutes”.
 People use them when it is hard to choose the right expression and they need to immediately fill a pause.